 Microsoft Managed Desktop does not support devices that are part of the Windows Insider program.
-The Windows Insider program is used to validate pre-release Windows software and is intended for non-mission critical devices.
+The Windows Insider program is used to validate pre-release Windows software and is intended for devices that aren't mission critical.
 While this is an important Microsoft initiative, it is not intended for broad deployment in production environments.

-Any devices found with Windows Insider builds will be put into the Test group and not be included for update service level agreements and end-user support from Microsoft Managed Desktop.
+Any devices found with Windows Insider builds might be put into the Test group and will be exempt from update service level agreements and end-user support from Microsoft Managed Desktop.

-Delivery optimization is used for all operating system and driver updates.
-It minimizes the download size from the Windows Update (WU) service by seeking updates from peers within the corporate network.
+We use Delivery Optimization for all operating system and driver updates.
+This minimizes the download size from the Windows Update service by seeking updates from peers within the corporate network.

 Učitavanje povratnih informacija...